 Show up with their tariff-refund filing ready.

-Every importer you filed for between February 2025 and February 2026 may be owed a significant refund.
-Recoverable duties range from $50K–$500K+ for an SMB with meaningful import volume — real capital their business has already absorbed.
+Every importer you filed for between early 2025 and February 2026 who paid IEEPA duties may be owed a significant refund.
+Recoverable duties range from $50K–$500K+ for an SMB with meaningful import volume.
+Real capital their business has already absorbed.

 CBP is not issuing automatic refunds.